1. REGISTER WITH SAMAR AND JOIN THE BE THE MATCH REGISTRY

 Time is critical for the patient.
 If you are unsure even at the registration process, please take the time you need to make an informed and committed decision.
 If you are unwilling or unable to donate, or you are not sure of your commitment and come up as a preliminary match, please tell the representative during the initial call.
-You have the right to decide not to donate at any time, but the later in the process the decision, the more detrimental in can be to the patient.
+You have the right to decide but the later in the process the decision, the more detrimental it can be to the patient.

 20. DOES MY RELIGION ALLOW FOR DONATION?

 Donating marrow is a very personal choice and for some religious beliefs plays an important role in their decision.
 The following links provide more information about what different religions say about organ and tissue donation: http://www.organdonor.gov/about/religiousviews.html

 21. CAN I REGISTER IF I AM PREGNANT?

 - You may register yourself as a marrow donor; however, you will be temporarily deferred until you have fully recovered.

 - If you have already registered and were pregnant at the time of registration, please update your information once you have delivered and are fully recovered.

 - If you have been called as a possible match and are currently breastfeeding, you may want to contact your local donor center to discuss your options.